Does a CPAP Machine Stop Snoring?

 If you snore nightly, you may feel desperate for a solution, especially if you have a partner who sleeps with you.
 The snoring of one partner in a relationship often sends the other partner to sleep in another room- creating the modern term “Sleep Divorce.”
 Whether you have a partner or not, snoring can also be dangerous.
 Individuals who snore often suffer from sleep apnea, a condition that increases risk factors for dangerous health conditions.
-CPAP machines provide a solution for sleep apnea sufferers.
+CPAP machines, which deliver continuous positive airway pressure through the mouth and/or nose to keep the airways open during sleep, provide a solution for sleep apnea sufferers.
 But does a CPAP machine stop snoring?
 Let’s look at how CPAP machines stop snoring and whether a CPAP may help you get a better night’s sleep.

 What Causes Snoring?